jerryraynelson3/cse210-student-template/README.md

-# cse210-student-template
-This is the starter code for students in CSE 210.
+# Jerry Nelson's repository for CSE 210

-This repository contains the starter code for many different projects.
-They are arranged as follows:
+This repository contains all the programs that Jerry Nelson has completed for the CSE 210 class

 * `sandbox` - An empty project that you can use to play around with any concepts you like.
 * `csharp-prep` - Starter projects for each of the C# Prep assignments.